wp-plugins/base64-encoderdecoder/readme.txt

 Rich Text Editor deletes all html-like tags that are not standard html tags.
 It will be solved when the Visual quicktag button is implemented.

+= Is there any way to get this plugin translated into other languages besides english and spanish? =

+Of course.
+Check for `base64-encoderdecoder.pot` file, create a copy and rename it to `base64-encoderdecoder-xx_XX.po`, replacing xx_XX with the corresponding shortcode for your language.
+Then translate it using poEdit.
+When you're done with translation, copy `base64-encoderdecoder-xx_XX.po` and .mo files to the place where the plugin is installed, and finally change the language setting on `wp-config.php`.

+If you want to contribute with your .po and .mo translations, go to the [Plugin Homepage](http://www.mrandersonmd.com/wordpress-plugins/base64-encoderdecoder-plugin-for-wordpress/) and contact me sending that files.
+I'll add them as soon as possible.

 = I think your plugin is great.
 How can I thank you besides rating it? =

 I thought you wouldn't ask.
 You can send me some bucks via PayPal, even USD$1 it's OK.